jswidler/encryptedbox/README.md

 1. [Encrypt](#encryption)
 1. [(Optional) Encode encrypted data as a string](#encode-encrypted-data-as-a-string)

 The inverse steps must be done in reverse order when decrypting.
-Encryptedbox allows you fit these pieces together in a way where the implementation for any of the steps can be easily changed to suite your needs.
+Encryptedbox allows you fit these pieces together in a way where the implementation for any of the steps can be easily changed to suit your needs.

 ### Serialization